Teaching Kids How to Be Grateful Through Activities

 3. Gratitude Walk

 Take a gratitude walk together.
-Go on an evening stroll and look for things to be grateful for, like the beautiful leaves, the smell of rain, cars to drive, and the friendly neighbors.
+Go on an evening stroll and look for things to be grateful for, like the beautiful leaves, the smell of rain, cars to drive, and friendly neighbors.

 Have the kids write letters of gratitude to people they do not know personally, such as police officers, military personnel, the fire department, school administrators, bank tellers, and hospital employees.
 When possible, hand-deliver the letters with a special treat, or mail them.